Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/core/commands/CommandResetUserCounter.md

 ---
-description: Resets the total counter for a specified user for the given command, by ID
+description: Resets the counter for a specified user for the given command, by ID
 version: 0.2.4
 example: |
     using System;